KnutAM/tensors/Theory/TensorAlgebra.md

 # Derived rules
 By using our rules for index notation, we can investigate how the above multiplication operations behave.
-For a full set of these rules, please see the [reference](/Reference/TensorOperations).
 The first example here, is the order of operations for the dot product between two vectors, that is,
 \begin{align}
 \tv{u}\cdot\tv{v} = u_i v_i = v_i u_i = \tv{v}\cdot\tv{u}
 \end{align}